Street Fighter 3: 3rd Strike/System

 The game ignores your inputs during the freeze for air parries.
 However, you can buffer inputs during the freeze for ground parries.
 Landing a parry will reset your special input queue, and the game will only accept the first button input during parry freeze.

-If a jumping attack is parried, the attacker is reset to a neutral state upon recovery of the attack if it recovers before he lands.
-This means he is once again free to attack or parry, and even block low upon landing (trip guard).
-If it does not recover before he lands, he will be stuck in a small recovery upon landing.
+If the original attacker does not recover before he lands, he will be stuck in a small recovery upon landing.
 Furthermore, while backwards and forwards jumps retain the same momentum after a parry, a neutral jump gains a slight amount of forward momentum AND changes the jump type to forward jump.
 This is significant if your character has a jumping heavy attack that changes significantly between neutral and forward jump (typically jumping Heavy Punch).

 You cannot parry 1 frame before the end of YOUR attack's recovery.